-We believe that it is possible to prevent and end youth homelessness in Canada.
+We believe that it is possible and imperative to prevent and end youth homelessness in Canada.

 This does not mean that there will never be young people faced with a crisis and in-need of emergency supports or temporary housing.
 Often, youth must leave home due to family conflict and violence, eviction or other emergencies, as well as those who simply face challenges when transitioning into independent living.

-Ending youth homelessness means eliminating broad social factors that keep young people in an ongoing state of homelessness.
+Ending youth homelessness means eliminating broad social factors that keep young people in an ongoing state of homelessness, which is in violation of their rights.
 Prevention and early intervention strategies that help young people avert or exit homelessness as quickly as possible are essential in avoiding lifelong consequences, including chronic adult homelessness.

 WHY WE NEED TO DO THIS

 Youth homelessness doesn’t need to happen, and shouldn’t happen in a caring and prosperous society.